Nevada Medicaid shift could impact continuity of mental health care

-When Carrie and Jeffrey Olsen took in their year-and-a-half-old foster child, Daemion, they knew he’d need a lifetime of guidance.
+When Carrie and Jeffrey Olsen took in their year-and-a-half-old foster child, Daemion, they knew that he would need a lifetime of guidance.

 The state agency that administers Medicaid announced this summer that it would soon limit patients to three therapy sessions before requiring them to obtain pre-approval for continuing treatment.

-Mental health advocates and care providers say the change will cause delays in treatment and force some practitioners to stop taking Medicaid altogether, leaving Nevada’s most vulnerable with fewer options in a state already ranked last for overall mental health and access to care by Mental Health America.
+Mental health advocates and care providers say the change will delay treatment and force some practitioners to stop taking Medicaid, leaving the most vulnerable with fewer options in a state already ranked last for overall mental health and access to care by Mental Health America.

 Rationing care

 In the first few days without his regular appointment, Daemion’s emotional issues caught up with him.
-He snuck out the dog door while his mom slept in the other room and ended up in police custody.
+He sneaked out the dog door while his mom slept in the other room, and he ended up in police custody.

 Current policy allows Medicaid providers to offer up to 26 sessions — six months of therapy for a client who gets help once weekly — before obtaining approval for additional treatment.